Saloni1922/Information-Gathering-tool/README.md

 # Methods

-There are two main methods for footprinting
+There are two main methods for footprinting :- Passive and Active
-# passive
+# Passive

 Passive footprinting:- involves collecting information from publicly available sources without directly interacting with the target.